a-kravets/Data-Engineering-UCU/Dev-DataOps/kubernetes/README.md

 * `gcloud container clusters get-credentials lab-cluster`

+**kubectl**

+`kubectl` stores its configuration in a file in the home directory in a hidden folder `$HOME/.kube/config`

+It contains the list of clusters and the credentials that will be attached to each of those clusters.

+To view the configuration, either open the config file or use the `kubectl` command `config view`.

 **Deploy an application to the cluster**

 Kubernetes provides the Deployment object for deploying stateless applications like web servers.
 Service objects define rules and load balancing for accessing your application from the internet.